ektogamat/fake-glow-material-r3f/README.md

 This material enables the utilization of a 3D mesh as a GLOW effect through GLSL Shaders, all without the need for any post-processing effects.

 Unlike traditional approaches using post-processing, my new React Three Fiber material employs GLSL Shaders directly for creating glow effects on 3D meshes.
 This method avoids the usual performance hit associated with post-processing, such as the bloom effect, making it a more efficient solution for integrating glow effects in 3D scenes.

-This innovation opens up new possibilities for creating captivating visual experiences within the React Three Fiber framework, pushing the boundaries of 3D rendering without the typical reliance on additional processing.

 # HOW TO USE?